Munkh-Tolya/Solution_PlenaData/README.md

 # Instruction
 Coding assessment of Plena Data by Munkh Tolya

-I appreciate for reviewing my coding assessment for junior software engineer.
+I appreciate for reviewing my coding assessment for software engineer.
 Therefore I have made this solution using Java and IntelliJ.

 Here are things you can do: